-Getting hair prepped for the winter season is just as important as prepping for a summer season.
+Getting hair prepped for the winter season is just as important as prepping for the summer season.
 Extreme cold through frosty mornings or snowy slopes is as damaging as harsh sun and saltwater.
-Not only should we consider the exterior weather conditions but also the lack of moisture caused by the central heating in your home or office space.
-All of this can lead to breakage, staticky hair, dry scalp and more no woman wants.
+Not only should we consider the exterior weather conditions, but also the lack of moisture caused by the central heating in your home or office space.
+All of this can lead to breakage, staticky hair, dry scalp, and more no woman wants.
 These 7 tips will help your winter hair look and feel great in the coming cooler months.

 Hats and scarves are the obvious choices of protection from the elements.
 Be aware there is no scratch on the inside of your hat.
 This can be rough against already damaged hair.
 Overcome this by wearing a silk scarf under the hat.
 Although not as warm, just opting for a silk scarf as the latest runway shows proved, is on-trend.
 Consider carrying a comb or brush in your bag, especially on days when you’re wearing hats and scarves, to help counteract the tangling that can occur.

 Never leave home with wet hair!
 Wet hair on a frosty morning can actually freeze and this is the worst enemy for hair.
 Your hair is at its most vulnerable state when it’s wet.
 If icicles form in your hair you are just adding weight and pressure to the strands, which can cause breakage.